 In the EU, similar political, economic and regulatory developments may affect our ability to profitably commercialize our products or, if approved, product candidates.
 In addition to continuing pressure on prices and cost containment measures, legislative developments in the EU or the EU Member States may harm our ability to profitably sell our products and, if approved, product candidates.
 The delivery of healthcare in the EU, including the establishment and operation of health services and the pricing and reimbursement of medicines, is almost exclusively a matter for national EU Member States law.
 National governments and health service providers have different priorities and approaches to the delivery of health care and the pricing and reimbursement of products in that context.
 The healthcare budgetary constraints in most countries have resulted in restrictions on the pricing and reimbursement of medicines, and a similar approach is taken in the UK where a key consideration is the affordability of drugs for treatment of patients under the National Health Service.
+In the UK there is also a budget cap on branded health service medicines, and there are currently ongoing consultations in the UK that may increase the level of rebate payment that a company is required to make to the National Health Service to take account of any spend on branded products that is above the agreed cap.
 In markets outside of the United States, EU and UK, reimbursement and healthcare payment systems vary significantly by country, and many countries have instituted price ceilings on specific products and therapies.
 All of this could affect our ability to commercialize our products and, if approved, product candidates.